How to Get Discounts or Cheap Rome Colosseum Tickets

 Children under 18 years of age do not have to pay the full price when buying tickets to the Colosseum, but must always be accompanied by an adult.
 However, they must always be accompanied by an adult.

 Also on guided tours of the Colosseum they are entitled to a discounted tour.
 For example, a guided tour that costs around 58 € for an adult, a child under 18 can get it at a lower price.
-However, they will need to bring an ID document at the entrance to the Colosseum to verify their age.
+However, they will have to carry an ID document at the entrance to the Colosseum to verify their age.

 How to get cheap tickets to the Roman Forum